Sri Prakasa: Governor of Assam

-Sri Prakasa served as the Governor of Assam from 16 February 1949 to 27 May 1949.
+Sri Prakasa served as the governor of Assam from 16 February 1949 to 27 May 1949.
 When Prakasa took over as governor, there were serious disturbances in the eastern parts of the province which were inhabited by the Mizo Hill tribes.
 The Governor pacified the agitators by promising to grant sufficient autonomy.
 As a result, a Lushai Hills Advisory Council was set up.
 During his short tenure, he secured the accession of Manipur.

 Governor of Madras

-Sri Prakasa was elected to Lok Sabha from Allahabad in 1952 but was quite soon appointed the Governor of Madras.
-He served as the Governor of Madras from 1952 to 1956.
-While governor, he took the highly criticized decision to invite politician C. Rajagopalachari to form a Congress government in the state despite the fact that the Indian National Congress did not have a majority and Rajagopalachari was not an elected member of the assembly as he had not participated in the elections.
-Rajagopalachari requested Prakasa to nominate him to the assembly thereby foregoing the usual process of election by the members of the assembly.
+Sri Prakasa was elected to Lok Sabha from Prayagraj in 1952 but was quite soon appointed the Governor of Madras.
+He served as the governor of Madras from 1952 to 1956.
+While governor, he took the highly criticized decision to invite C. Rajagopalachari to form a Congress government in the state despite the fact that the Indian National Congress did not have a majority and Rajagopalachari was not an elected member of the assembly as he had not participated in the elections.
+Rajagopalachari requested Prakasa to nominate him to the assembly thereby forgoing the usual process of election by the members of the assembly.
 However, Rajagopalachari resigned in two years because of strong opposition to his leadership among party ranks.
 P.C.
-Alexander, a former Tamil Nadu and Maharashtra governor, viewed the behaviour of the Governor and the Chief Minister of Madras in 1952 as one of the most serious breaches of the democratic process.
+Alexander, a former Tamil Nadu and Maharashtra governor, viewed the behaviour of the governor and the chief minister of Madras in 1952 as one of the most serious breaches of the democratic process.

 Governor of Bombay

-Sri Prakasa served as the Governor of Bombay.
+Sri Prakasa served as the governor of Bombay.